According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 8 Science textbook.

 - Mercury expands significantly for the slightest change in temperature.

-- Gallium and cesium have a very low melting point
+- Gallium and caesium have a very low melting point

 - Graphite conducts electricity.